A Neural-Guided Variational Quantum Algorithm for Efficient Sign Structure Learning in Hybrid Architectures: Results

-Conventional variational algorithms, such as the VQE and the QAOA, typically rely on predefined circuit ansatzes \cite{aaronson2009need,mcclean2021low}.
-These ansatzes, often inspired by physical principles like Trotterized dynamics in QAOA, impose a static architecture that can limit their effectiveness.
-For example, if the ansatz fails to capture the complex entanglement or sign structure of the target ground state, the optimization may converge to suboptimal local minima.
-To address this, adaptive methods like adapt-VQE \cite{tang2021qubit,grant2019initialization} iteratively construct the ansatz by selecting gates from a predefined pool.
-However, these approaches encounter significant hurdles: the gate pool may not include operations capable of generating sufficient entanglement, thus constraining expressiveness, and the iterative gate selection process requires a large number of quantum measurements, making it impractical for large-scale systems.
+Traditional variational algorithms, such as the Variational Quantum Eigensolver (VQE) and the Quantum Approximate Optimization Algorithm (QAOA), typically employ fixed circuit ansatzes derived from physical intuitions like Trotterized time evolution\cite{aaronson2009need,mcclean2021low}.
+These static architectures can limit performance when the ansatz fails to capture the entanglement or correlations required for the target state, often trapping optimization in local minima.
+Adaptive strategies like adapt-VQE attempt to address this by iteratively selecting gates from a predefined pool, but they remain constrained by the expressiveness of the pool and incur high measurement overhead due to repeated gate evaluations\cite{tang2021qubit,grant2019initialization}.

-In contrast, VQNHE and sVQNHE employ a hybrid quantum-classical ansatz that effectively leverages both quantum and classical resources to represent a quantum state.
-This approach significantly expands the accessible quantum states with shallow quantum circuits.
-Nevertheless, the original VQNHE still assumes a fixed ansatz approach, which could clearly be optimized to further reduce circuit depth.
-To this end, sVQNHE adopts a neural-guided framework to systematically extend the circuit’s depth along with controlled expressiveness.
-Its shallow quantum layers $G_l$ are sequentially determined under the gradual guidance of a classical neural network.

-A key feature of sVQNHE is its ability to achieve high expressiveness and stable convergence even with simple layers of $G_i$.
-For instance, take $G_i$ to be a layer of $R_y$ rotations on each qubit, can already enhannce the ansatz’s flexibility.
-This capability is rigorously supported by Theorem \ref{the:lie_ansatz} (Expressiveness of the Quantum Circuit Ansatz), which analyzes the Lie algebra generated by specific sets of operators \cite{larocca2023theory,allcock2024dynamical,holmes2022connecting,kazi2024analyzing,kiani2020learning}.
-Consider the generator set $\mathcal{G}_1 = \{ Z_{D_{2j}} \mid j = 1, 2, \ldots, \lfloor \frac{m}{2} \rfloor\} \cup \{ Y_i \mid i = 1, 2, \ldots, n \}$, where $Y_i$ are Pauli Y operators on individual qubits, and $Z_{D_{2j}}$ are Pauli Z operators on specific qubit subsets.
-The theorem proves that the corresponding Lie algebra is $\mathfrak{g_1} = \mathfrak{su}(2^{n-1}) \oplus \mathfrak{su}(2^{n-1})$, a highly expressive structure with a dimension far exceeding that of alternative generator sets (e.g., $\mathcal{G}_2$).
-This large Lie algebra indicates that even layers primarily composed of $R_y$ gates, can explore a vast state space, enhancing the ansatz’s ability to approximate complex quantum states efficiently.

-Moreover, the design of the quantum layers $G_l$ in sVQNHE is guided by structural constraints that ensure computational efficiency and scalability.
-Proposition \ref{propLayer} (Commuting Block Structure) provides a critical insight: if a block diagonal matrix $M = M_{1,1} \oplus \cdots \oplus M_{m,m}$ has distinct eigenvalues across its blocks, any matrix commuting with $M$ must preserve the same block structure.
-In the context of sVQNHE, this proposition informs the construction of $G_l$ layers.
-By respecting this commuting block structure, sVQNHE can increase circuit depth in a controlled manner, isolating commuting blocks (e.g., $W_i$).